laurelkeys/uc-compiler/project-2/README.md

-       ('return_type', target)          # Return from function. `target` is an optional return value ('param_type', source)           # `source` is an actual parameter ('read_type', source)            # Read value to `source` ('print_type',source)            # Print value of `source`
+       ('return_type', target)          # Return from function. `target` is an optional return value ('param_type', source)           # `source` is an actual parameter ('read_type', source)            # Read value to `source` ('print_type', source)           # Print value of `source`
 ```

 ## A note about arrays:
 The dimensions of an array in uC are known at compile time.
 Thus, the type described in the allocation must express the dimension of the same.
-The `initializer_list` are always allocated in the heap, either directly in the declaration of the variable, if it is global, or by defining a new temporary, based on the name of the local variable. ##
+The `initializer_list` are always allocated in the heap, either directly in the declaration of the variable, if it is global, or by defining a new temporary, based on the name of the local variable.

 ## A note about pointers:
 The allocation and operations with pointers in uC follow the same structure used for arrays.
 The exception is that reading the referenced value requires two instructions.